AnderMagri/Portfolio/README.md

-🥳 Welcome!

-Thank you for being here!
+🥳 Thank you for being here!

 In the uploaded files, you’ll find my resume and a presentation that provides an overview of a series of projects I’ve worked on over the last three years.